openshift-labs/cloud-native-guides/debug-che.md

 ![Remote Debug]({% image_path debug-che-debug-config-3.png %}){:width="700px"}

-You can now click on the **Debug** button to make Eclipse Che connect to the Inventory service running on OpenShift.
+You can now click on the **Debug** button to make CodeReady Workspaces connect to the Inventory service running on OpenShift.

 You should see a confirmation that the remote debugger is successfully connected.